About Sanctioned Competitions

 Questions about Silver competitions?
 Email info@scottishsquash.org

 Gold sanctioned competitions are run in age groups at Junior level and Men’s and Women’s opens at senior level.
-These competitions will typically attract the higher ranked players throughout the country and will link to selection for team representative competitions, although all other levels of players are also encouraged to take part.
+These competitions will typically attract the higher ranked players throughout the country and will link to selection for team representative competitions, although all levels of players are encouraged to take part.

 The number of Junior and Senior Gold sanctioned competitions is set by Scottish Squash ahead of each season.
 Clubs/facilities then have the ability to apply for one or more of the Gold sanctioned competitions each season.
 These competitions are then organised by local competition organisers with support from Scottish Squash.

-Gold Sanctioned Competitions: Season 2023/24
+Gold Sanctioned Competitions: Season 2024/25

 There will be 5 regional Masters competitions plus the Scottish Masters National Championships that link to the Masters circuit and Masters ranking points.
 The region of the club that is awarded the bid to host the Scottish Masters National Championships (Platinum level competition) will not host a Masters regional competition.
 The Masters competitions sit separate from the Bronze, Silver and Gold competition structure which is specifically aimed at junior and senior level.
 All players aged over 35 years are encouraged and welcome to compete in the Masters competitions.